Barry Schuler: Post-AOL

 Shortly after his departure from AOL, Schuler found himself invited to invest in a start up Ablation Industries, Inc. Ablation Industries, Inc was commercializing (Ultrashort pulse laser) USP laser technology funded by the U.S. government's Defense Advanced Research Projects Agency, also known as DARPA.
 When Mr Schuler invested in the company, the name of the company was changed to Raydiance, where he raised a significant amount of venture capital funding to help commercialize new technologies of national interest, among them ultrashort pulse lasers.
 A form of optoelectronics, the lasers emits short pulses of highly concentrated energy that can be used to break down atoms.
 In 2004, Schuler joined Raydiance Inc. to develop commercial applications for ultra-short pulse lasers.
 In July 2007, Wired Magazine reported that Raydiance had signed a deal with the U.S. Federal Drug Administration (FDA) to explore laser therapies, ranging from common laser eye treatments to the cell-by-cell tumor ablation.

-In addition to serving as CEO of Raydiance, Schuler served on the boards of UBMatrix, Hands On Mobile, UU See, Synthetic Genomics, and Visto.
+In addition to being CEO of Raydiance, Schuler was on the boards of UBMatrix, Hands On Mobile, UU See, Synthetic Genomics, and Visto.
 Schuler is an investor in Adirondack Pictures.
 He also co-produced and helped finance the film Look, a drama shot entirely from the point of view of surveillance cameras.
 Written and directed by Adam Rifkin with Brad Wyman as his fellow producer.
 The film was digitally shot in high-definition with all the special effects, post production and music done on Apple's Macintosh computers in a "virtual studio" setting.
 Look, released in December 2007, is distributed by Liberated Artists, another Schuler venture.
 It won the Grand Jury Prize at the 2007 CineVegas Film Festival.
 It also won Special Jury Prize at The Lone Star International Film Festival and was an official selection in both AFI Fest and The Chicago International Film Festival.